 The general areas of financial assistance at Spalding University are non-repayable awards (scholarships and grants), repayable aid (loans), and work opportunities.
 All university aid is open to any student regardless of race, religion, color, age, gender, sexual orientation, national origin, or disability.
 Aid is available to students who are accepted to the University and meet the particular award's eligibility requirements,

 Assistance that is funded in whole or in part by the federal government is administered according to federal guidelines covering the particular programs.
-Such programs are open to students who carry at least six credit hours per term as an undergraduate or Adult Accelerated student, or five credit hours per term as a graduate student, and who are American citizens or eligible non-citizens with a social security number.
+Such programs are open to students who carry at least six credit hours per term as an undergraduate or FLEX student, or five credit hours per term as a graduate student, and who are American citizens or eligible non-citizens with a social security number.
 One exception is the Federal Pell Grant program, which is available to eligible students carrying fewer than six credit hours per term.